priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

     featured_image: "/assets/images/leh/day3-mumbai-rains.jpg"
     description: "Not every day on a road trip needs to be packed with a planned itinerary.
 We spent two slow, quiet days in Mumbai, tucked away in the comfort of a relative’s home while the city braced for a rain red alert.
 The monsoon had arrived early, and Mumbai was being Mumbai in rains.
 For us, not used to Mumbai’s electric mood swings, it was a little unnerving.
 Even the kids, who started off thrilled by the stormy soundtrack, ended anxious at the loudest cracks of thunder.
 But inside the house, things were warm and grounding.
 Lego sets, catch up with family, laughter and chai.
 Outside, the streets turned into rivers.
 Thankfully our plan included a brief stay with family in Mumbai and that planned break provided needed buffer with weather uncertainity in Mumbai"
     highlights:
+      - "✅ Stayed with family and had quality time"
       - "❌ Heavy rainafall which was very scary"
     photos:
       - image: "/assets/images/leh/day3-mumbai-rains.jpg"